joseph-crowley/steganography/README.md

 ## Features

 - **LSB Steganography**: Encode and decode messages in images using the least significant bit technique.
-- **Batch Processing**: Encode and decode messages in multiple images at once.
-- **Metadata Preservation**: Preserve image metadata during encoding and decoding.
 - **Multiple Image Formats**: Support for encoding and decoding in various image formats (PNG, JPEG, etc.).

 ## Installation